 The Galimard Perfumery was originally founded by Jean de Galimard in 1747 and is the third-oldest perfumery in the world.
 Yes, you read that right: this well-respected perfumery is 268 years old!
 Since its founding, Galimard Perfumery has maintained its original recipes that were used for King Louis XV, who reigned until his death in 1774.
 Its blend of jasmine, rose, lavender, orange flower, and tuberose creates a scent that’s universally loved.

-Did you know that you can take a tour of the factory and museum, which are located in Grasse?
-Offered 365 days a year, this guided tour will show you the laboratory where the perfumes are created from the extraction of locally grown fresh flowers.
-You can watch the bottling process and if you’re lucky, may even be told some of the company’s secrets to these time-honored scents!
-Stay in one of our vacation rentals in Nice, which have easy access to the town of Grasse and its perfumeries!
+Did you know that you can also take a tour of the factory and museum, which are located in Grasse?
+This guided tour is offered 365 days a year and will show you the laboratory, where perfumes are created from the extraction of fresh, locally-grown flowers.
+You can watch the bottling process, and if you’re lucky, you may even be told some of the company’s secrets to these time-honored scents.
+Stay in one of our vacation rentals in Nice, which have easy access to the town of Grasse and its perfumeries.
 Explore more about the city of Nice, France.

-Unique daily tours, offered as if transported back to the 19th century, give visitors a firsthand look at how its scents are made.
-After visiting the distillery, guests can view the soap factory, cream room and lastly the sales room.
-There are also many festivals, including the Lavender Parade, featured in Grasse.
-Held on August 15th, visitors will hear Provencal music, make crafts, get to enjoy the uniqueness of lavender ice cream and even try their hand at harvesting lavender!
-While vacationing in the South of France, check out the top yearly events held here!
-Stay close to the action with our vacation rentals in Cannes, a popular nearby city.
+Unique daily tours attempt to transport you back to the 19th century, giving visitors a firsthand look at how Molinard’s scents are made.
+After visiting the distillery, guests can view the soap factory, cream room, and lastly, the sales room.
+Grasse also features many festivals, including the Lavender Parade.
+Every year on August 15th, visitors will hear Provencal music, make crafts, get to enjoy the uniqueness of lavender ice cream, and even try their hands at harvesting lavender!
+While vacationing in the South of France, check out other top yearly events.
+Stay close to the action with our Vacation rentals in Cannes, a popular city nearby.

 4. Le Domaine de Manon